An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

 \subsection{Subspace Perturbation Approach to Community Detection}

-There are several concepts of consistent community detection in the large-graph limit: partial recovery, namely recovering vertex memberships better than chance with probability tending to one, weak recovery, namely recovering all but a vanishing fraction of vertex memberships with probability tending to one, and exact recovery, namely recovering all vertex memberships exactly with probability tending to one.
-Each of these settings has different fundamental information-theoretical limits; see \citet{gao_minimax_2021} for a survey of minimax rates of estimation and community detection in networks and \citet{abbe_community_2018} for a survey of fundamental information-theoretic and computational limits of community detection.
-In this paper we focus on the regime for which exact asymptotic recovery is possible.
+Several concepts of consistent community detection are studied in the literature on large graphs. \emph{Partial recovery} refers to recovering vertex memberships better than chance with probability tending to one. \emph{Weak recovery} refers to recovering all but a vanishing fraction of vertex memberships with probability tending to one. \emph{Exact recovery} refers to (asymptotically) recovering all vertex memberships exactly with probability tending to one.
+For additional context, \citet{gao_minimax_2021} surveys minimax rates of estimation and community detection in networks, while \citet{abbe_community_2018} surveys the information-theoretic and computational limits of community detection.
+The present survey focuses on the exact recovery regime which admits a rich landscape of asymptotic normality results.

-The spectral embeddings of population-level similarity matrices distinguish community memberships, so consistency can be achieved provided that the empirical spectral embeddings are ``sufficiently close'' to their respective population counterparts.
-We will first focus on the setting where the spectral embedding is the $n\times d$ matrix of leading $d$ eigenvectors of the similarity matrix, though the methods used to prove some of the results in this section can also be used to derive results for scaled eigenvectors as well; see \citet{athreya_statistical_2018} and the relevant discussion in \cref{sec:asymp_norm}.
+The spectral embeddings of population-level similarity matrices distinguish community memberships, so consistency can be achieved provided that the empirical spectral embeddings are sufficiently close to their respective population counterparts.
+We will first focus on the setting where the spectral embedding is the $n \times d$ matrix of leading $d$ eigenvectors of the similarity matrix, though the underlying methods used to prove some of the results here can also be used to derive results for scaled eigenvectors.